SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 @parameters α=1.5 β=1.0 γ=3.0 δ=1.0
 ```

+!!! note

+    Julia's text editors like VS Code are compatible with Unicode defined in a LaTeX form.
+    Thus if you write `\alpha` into your REPL and then press `Tab`, it will auto-complete
+    that into the α symbol.
+That can make your code look a lot more like the mathematical
+    expressions!

 Next we define our set of differential equations.
 We need to first tell it what to
 differentiate with respect to, here the independent variable `t`, do define the `Differential`
 operator `D`.
 Then once we have the operator, we apply that into the equations.